-Dr Zoran Aleksic and his associates treat Diabetic Retinopathy and perform A.I.
-Screening for Diabetic Retinopathy and Vitreoretinal Surgery in Cape Town, South Africa.
+Dr Zoran Aleksic and his associates treat Diabetic Retinopathy and perform software assisted smart Screening for Diabetic Retinopathy and Vitreoretinal Surgery in Cape Town, South Africa.

-Diabetic Retinopathy A.I.
-Screening is the autonomous detection of diabetic retinopathy using an Artificial Intelligence Eye Screening System to make real-time diabetic retinopathy (DR) screening possible.
+Diabetic Retinopathy Smart Screening is the detection of diabetic retinopathy using a software assisted Eye Screening System to make real-time diabetic retinopathy (DR) screening possible.
 This allows us to quickly and accurately identify Diabetic Retinopathy patients during the patient’s regular exam.
 This helps us to both identify and ultimately help patients with silently progressing Diabetic Retinopathy.
-Diabetic Retinopathy A.I.
-Screening allows for early identification of this treatable eye disease in diabetic patients and enables us to identify and focus on those patients with the greatest need for care.
+Diabetic Retinopathy Screening allows for early identification of this treatable eye disease in diabetic patients and enables us to identify and focus on those patients with the greatest need for care.

 What is Vitreoretinal Surgery?